Zulfiqar Ahmed (Pakistani cricketer)

-Zulfiqar Ahmed (born 22 November 1926 – 3 October 2008) was a former Pakistani cricketer who played in 9 Tests from 1952 to 1956.
+Zulfiqar Ahmed (born 22 November 1926 – 3 October 2008) was a Pakistani cricketer who played in nine Test matches from 1952 to 1956.
 He was educated at Islamia College, Lahore.

+Biography

 He was primarily an off-spin bowler, but was also a very useful late-order batsman.
 His finest hour was when he took 11 for 79 in the match in a Test against New Zealand in Karachi in 1955.

-His sister, Shahzadi, married Pakistani cricket captain Abdul Hafeez Kardar and he became his brother-in-law.
+His sister, Shahzadi, married Abdul Hafeez Kardar, Pakistan's first Test cricket captain.